pinout-xyz/Pinout.xyz/src/es/translate/vandenbosch-gpio-input.md

 -->
 # GPIO Button Adapter

-The GPIO Button Adapter by Frederick Vandenbosch is a clean and easy way to add buttons to a Pi Zero alongside a pHAT (or HAT).
+The GPIO Button Adapter is a clean and easy way to add buttons to a Pi Zero alongside a pHAT (or HAT).

 When a button is pressed, the GPIO gets connected to ground.
 The internal pull-up resistors on the Pi should be used so that the GPIO are HIGH when idle, LOW when the button is pressed.